britzky/task-manager/README.md

 # Task Manager

 This task manager is a user-friendly web application built for those who need an organized and intuitive method for managing their tasks.
+You can check out the live project [here](https://britzkys-task-manager.netlify.app).

 ![Portfolio Screenshot](src/assets/task-manager.PNG)